 Are you fascinated by the media industries?
 On this Master’s, you'll examine the worlds of film, literature and TV from the perspective of economics.

 You'll take modules covering economic concepts and econometrics, as well as specialist modules in the areas of media and communication.
 Through this work, you'll explore the economic and political contexts of global media and advance your analytical and numerical skills.
 You'll apply what you have learnt on the course by writing a dissertation, which will be supervised by a member of the School of Economics.

 You’ll graduate with the skills and edge required for a successful career in media – whether that’s as an account executive in advertising, a role in publishing, or in finance or management positions within broadcasting.

-You’ll gain a firm foundation in your subject through core compulsory taught modules in topics relating to economic concepts, econometrics, economics of the mass media, ublic relations, public affairs and the media, and international trade.
+You’ll gain a firm foundation in your subject through core compulsory taught modules in Economic Concepts, Econometrics, Economics of the Mass Media, Politics and Media, and International Trade.
 You'll then be able to tailor your course with an optional module and your dissertation, which you'll write towards the end of your 12 months with us.
-You’ll be able to choose your own dissertation topic from within the area of media economics, and you'll benefit from supervision and support from a member of the School of Economics.
+You will be able to choose your own dissertation topic from within the area of media economics, and you'll benefit from supervision and support from a member of the School of Economics.

 Study and Modules

 The MSc Global Media Economics is a one-year course.
 In each semester you'll take three modules, followed by writing your dissertation in the period between June and August.

 In your autumn semester, you'll take Economic Concepts, Econometric Methods, and Economics of the Mass Media.
 In the spring semester you'll take International Trade, Politics and Media and one of Multinational Firms, Financial Mathematics, or Environmental and Natural Resource Economics.